-We taught an observational drawing scheme of work to develop Year 7 students’ drawing skills at the start of the year.
+We taught this observational drawing scheme during the first term with Y7 students.
+The aim of the art project was to develop Year 7 students’ drawing skills at the start of the year and give them an introduction to the steps taken when creating realistic observational drawings.

 Looking first at the hyperrealist artist Marcello Barenghi, students created artist research pages in their sketchbooks and watched YouTube videos of him working.
 These were great to play as students were entering the classroom / working.

-Students started working by looking at the outline of their packages, carefully drawing in the shape.
+Next we showed students how to create realistic observational drawings.
+Students started the by looking at the outline of their packages, carefully drawing in the shape and pressing on lightly.
 Next they checked their proportions before moving on to adding details and finally they added tones.

-Students really hard worked over a series of lessons trying to capture details and control their pencils.
-They were aiming to use 5 tones on their drawings and blend them smoothly.
+My art students had fun on this project and really worked hard over a series of lessons, trying to capture details in their observational drawings and control their pencils.
+They were aiming to draw the outlines accurately, add as many details as possible, use 5 tones on their drawings and blend them smoothly.

 I think the final results are excellent and clearly show how much effort the students put in!
 Keeping up the motivation for one drawing over a series of lessons was tricky, so fun starters and plenaries helped.